alamehan/nice-list/README.md

   * [Adblock for Youtube](https://chrome.google.com/webstore/detail/adblock-for-youtube/cmedhionkhpnakcndndgjdbohmhepckk) - A content filtering and ad blocking which blocks all ads on Youtube.
   * [Youtube Repeat Button](https://chrome.google.com/webstore/detail/youtube-repeat-button/aihdpnkmhcbjkfonmmfepcjjfaenobip) - This is a simple extension which adds a repeat button for Youtube.
   * [Open link in same tab](https://chrome.google.com/webstore/detail/open-link-in-same-tab-pop/jmphljmgnagblkombahigniilhnbadca) - Forces Chrome to open new tabs instead of pop-up windows/links in the same tab.
-  * [Click to Remove Element](https://chrome.google.com/webstore/detail/click-to-remove-element/jcgpghgjhhahcefnfpbncdmhhddedhnk) - Remove annoying elements with a single click.
+  * [Click to Remove Element](https://chrome.google.com/webstore/detail/click-to-remove-element/jcgpghgjhhahcefnfpbncdmhhddedhnk) - Remove annoying elements from a website with a single click.
   * [Hoxx VPN Proxy](https://chrome.google.com/webstore/detail/hoxx-vpn-proxy/nbcojefnccbanplpoffopkoepjmhgdgh) - Service to unblock blocked websites and encrypt your connection.
   * [Simple Allow Copy](https://chrome.google.com/webstore/detail/simple-allow-copy/aefehdhdciieocakfobpaaolhipkcpgc) - Enable copy and right-click on sites that blocked them.

 * Downloader
   * [Image Downloader](https://chrome.google.com/webstore/detail/image-downloader/cnpniohnfphhjihaiiggeabnkjhpaldj) - Browse and download bulk images from a web page.
 Always be free.
   * [One-Click Video Downloader](https://chrome.google.com/webstore/detail/one-click-video-downloade/bhepgcoaibmmehlmckhlmbdgcemhidcg) - We are the simplest and fastest way to download videos from any website.
-  * [Video DownloaderHelper](https://chrome.google.com/webstore/detail/video-downloadhelper/lmjnegcaeklhafolokijcfjliaokphfk) - The most complete Web video downloader.
-The popular Video Downloader.
+  * [Video DownloaderHelper](https://chrome.google.com/webstore/detail/video-downloadhelper/lmjnegcaeklhafolokijcfjliaokphfk) - The most complete web video downloader.
+The popular video downloader.
   * [SVG Export](https://chrome.google.com/webstore/detail/svg-export/naeaaedieihlkmdajjefioajbbdbdjgp) - Download SVGs from websites as SVGs, PNGs or JPEGs.
 Bulk export, resize, etc.
   * [SVG-Grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) - A tool to quickly preview and get all the svg assets from a website.
+An open source tool.
   * [Get Favicon](https://chrome.google.com/webstore/detail/get-favicon/gpipahagclehninhhjkhbkliinfofnhe) - Displays the current page's favicon as well as the favicon's URL and dimensions.

 * Frontend Developer
   * [GitZip for Github](https://chrome.google.com/webstore/detail/gitzip-for-github/ffabmkklhbepgcgfonabamgnfafbdlkn) - It can make the sub-directories and files of github repository as zip and download it.
-  * [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) - Adds a toolbar button with various web developer tools.
+  * [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) - Adds a toolbar button to the browser with various web developer tools.
   * [Live editor for CSS](https://chrome.google.com/webstore/detail/live-editor-for-css-less/ifhikkcafabcgolfjegfcgloomalapol) - Live preview of CSS/Less/Sass code changes.
 Live edit CSS files.
   * [Bootstrap Viewport](https://chrome.google.com/webstore/detail/bootstrap-viewport/kflgmkikmbklpikoicfhonemdcemkdia) - Determines browser window width and which bootstrap viewport is in use.
   * [Bootstrap 3 Helper](https://chrome.google.com/webstore/detail/bootstrap-3-helper-resize/bnkadmnhdpkpbfmaehgjeijgopkjinbl) - Show the current Bootstrap 3 breakpoint.
 Help developers in their projects.